craigyjp/Korg-DW6000-editor/README.md

 So I thought it would be good to build a hardware editor directly into the synth for each parameter and store them in memory.
 Also add an OLED display to show what is being edited.

 Upgraded the DW6000 with the 128 waveform mod in banks of 8.
+Unfortunately the parameter 14 currently doesnt change over MIDI, developers say it was never really tested and it was done a while back.
+I'm in no position to fix it, so it sort of negates the 128 waveform expansion from the editor.
+Yo ucan still edit from the synth and maybe a fix will come along, who knows.

 The editor board was a sandwich of proto board to get the spacing almost right to fit the pots where the numbers were for each parameter, everything is mounted on a single board and intercepts the incoming MIDI and adds usbMIDI support.
 Plus each parameter is now mapped to an incoming CC message for easier editing from a DAW etc.